neely/neely.github.io/_posts/2022-11-14-MarchToMastodon.md

 The last couple weeks have seen tremendous upheaval on Twitter as Elon Musk has taken the helm.
 Some users have left out of principle (i.e., issues with Elon Musk), but [certain/abundant missteps](https://twitter.com/christapeterso/status/1592317592966168576?s=20&t=48fKAx9eQ9G3x0__XmnLEA) have caused legitimate worries about whether Musk could break Twitter.

-Personally, I don’t see reasons to jump ship immediately ([my thoughts](https://twitter.com/neely615/status/1590329563414159361?s=20&t=Lgv2-j8ElmhsPf3-PKOvZA)), but I did want to go and look at Mastodon (the main [exodus destination](https://techcrunch.com/2022/11/11/numerous-social-apps-see-gains-in-wake-of-twitter-chaos-new-data-shows/)), and so have compiled some notes/links (last updated 16 December).
+Personally, I don’t see reasons to jump ship immediately ([my thoughts](https://twitter.com/neely615/status/1590329563414159361?s=20&t=Lgv2-j8ElmhsPf3-PKOvZA)), but I did want to go and look at Mastodon (the main [exodus destination](https://techcrunch.com/2022/11/11/numerous-social-apps-see-gains-in-wake-of-twitter-chaos-new-data-shows/)), and so have compiled some notes/links (last updated 16 December, which btw, I seem to have moved over now, though am posting back to twitter via [IFTTT](https://ifttt.com/applets/K6FLEawj-mastodon-twitter-exclude-mentions)).

 - [What is a Mastodon?](https://techcrunch.com/2022/11/08/what-is-mastodon/) ([or a more exhaustive look](https://blog.djnavarro.net/posts/2022-11-03_what-i-know-about-mastodon/))
 - [An interview with person behind Mastodon, Eugen Rochko](https://www.wired.com/story/the-man-behind-mastodon-eugen-rochko-built-it-for-this-moment/)